Print-ready exports

 Design QR Code dialog with format and size options for print or design handoff

-Keep the QR design easy to scan
+Keep the QR design scannable

 Use strong contrast, for example a dark foreground on a light background.